Let’s jump in and learn:

 Data Anonymization and GDPR

-Based on this, it could be argued that either data anonymization or data pseudonymization would meet the requirements for protecting PII.
-Data anonymization or data pseudonymization decisions made for GDPR compliance come down to an acceptable level of risk relative to effort.
+Based on this definition, it could be argued that either data anonymization or data pseudonymization would meet the requirements for protecting PII.
+Data anonymization or data pseudonymization decisions made for GDPR compliance come down to an acceptable level of risk relative to your organization’s effort.

 Data pseudonymization techniques are more straightforward than those for data anonymization and can achieve data protection set forth by GDPR.
 But, there are risks that the data could be de-identified.
 Data anonymization is more complicated, but virtually eliminates the risk of PII data being compromised.